-Field Required Type Description dose_era_id Yes integer A unique identifier for each Dose Era. person_id Yes integer A foreign key identifier to the Person who is subjected to the drug during the drug era.
-The demographic details of that Person are stored in the PERSON table. drug_concept_id g_concept_id Yes integer integer A foreign key that refers to a Standard Concept identifier in the Standardized Vocabularies for the unit_concept_id Yes integer A foreign key that refers to a Standard Concept identifier in the Standardized Vocabularies for the dose_value Yes float unit concept.
+Field Required Type Description dose_era_id Yes integer A unique identifier for each Dose person_id Yes integer Era.
+A foreign key identifier to the Person who is subjected to the drug during the drug era.
+The demographic details of that Person are stored in $drug_concept_id$ Yes integer the PERSON table.
+A foreign key that refers to a Standard Concept identifier in the Standardized Vocabularies for the $unit_concept_id$ Yes integer active Ingredient Concept.
+A foreign key that refers to a Standard Concept identifier in the Standardized Vocabularies for the dose_value Yes float unit concept.
 The numeric value of the dose.